coverclock/com-diag-placer/README.md

 # Abstract

 Placer is a small collection of helper and convenience functions to assist in the use of SQLite in the C programming language.
-It is also my excuse to re-learn SQLite after having been away from it for a few years.
-It has also given me the opportunity to revisit X Macros which I've used in C and C++ based projects in the past.
+It is my excuse to re-learn SQLite after having been away from it for a few years.
+It has also given me the opportunity to revisit X-Macros which I've used in C and C++ based projects in the past (where we referred to them - not entirely incorrectly - has "magic macros").

 SQLite is a server-less relational database system that is featured in Android and Apple phones and tablets, Windows 10 (so it is rumored),